H4ad/serverless-adapter/README.md

 The real reason I created this library was because I wanted to add API Gateway and SQS support at the same time to save some money.
-But, [@vendia/serverless-express](https://github.com/vendia/serverless-express) was not supported, so I [created a PR](https://github.com/vendia/serverless-express/pull/483), but until I finished this library, that PR was never accepted.
+But, [@vendia/serverless-express](https://github.com/vendia/serverless-express) was not supported, so I [created a PR](https://github.com/vendia/serverless-express/pull/483), ~~but until I finished this library that PR was never accepted~~ and it was merged but it took so long that it was more worth it for me to create a new one.

 So I build my own library based on that library with better APIs so I never have to wait for the maintainer to accept my PR just to extend the library's functionality :)